payloadcms/payload/examples/live-preview/payload/README.md

 2. `cd` into this directory and run `yarn` or `npm install`
 3. `cp .env.example .env` to copy the example environment variables
 4. `yarn dev` or `npm run dev` to start the server and seed the database
-5. `open http://localhost:3000/admin` to access the admin panel
+5. Open [http://localhost:3000/admin](http://localhost:3000/admin)  to access the admin panel
 6. Login with email `demo@payloadcms.com` and password `demo`

 That's it!
 Changes made in `./src` will be reflected in your app.
 See the [Development](#development) section for more details.